 Lyle, against his own will and being held prisoner, doing research for the history project at Ryde District Heritage Centre.

-We would like to thank all the organisations and individuals who have shared their memories and resources and we will continue to share these on this page so everyone can enjoy them.
+We would like to thank all the organisations and individuals who have shared their memories and resources.